9 minute read

 Oil cleansers we recommend:

-AHAs (alpha hydroxy acids) and BHA (beta hydroxy acid).
-Glycolic acid and salicylic acid are found in skincare products you can buy over-the-counter that might help with mild breakouts.
+AHAs (alpha hydroxy acids) and BHA (beta hydroxy acid), like glycolic acid and salicylic acid, are found in skincare products you can buy over-the-counter that might help with mild breakouts.
 These can be irritating to sensitive skin, however, so start with one ingredient at a time, and use it 2-3 times per week at first.
 This way, you can see if your skin tolerates the first ingredient without dryness or irritation.

 Alcohol.
 Alcohol is unfortunately used in a lot of skincare products, even though it dries out the skin and can damage its protective barrier!
 Watch out for alcohol (usually listed as “denatured alcohol” or “alcohol denat.”) on the ingredients list of your products, especially if your skin seems dry, red, tight, itchy, or irritated after using it.
 However, some products have alcohol at the end of the ingredients list, likely meaning there’s not too much of it—in that case, it may not irritate the skin as much.
 But it’s best to avoid it whenever possible.